 Buddinwriters is an educational-based site dedicated to the success of 21st century students.
 At Buddinwriters we utilize the Writing to Respond (WTR) process and its resources as an approach to cultivate successful habits of reading and writing in students across disciplines.
 Our concepts align with Common Core States Standards and we support teaching of 21st century skills.
 We believe that all students regardless of socio- economic background or educational level can develop critical thinking skills and become successful citizens in careers and jobs.

-We offer services and resources to all students from K-12; however, our focus is on cultivating strong writing skills in students before high schools.
+We offer services that focus on producing effective teachers of writing.
+We provide professional development services and resources to facilitate and cultivate strong writing skills in students before high schools.

 To equip a community of citizens who will read, use critical thinking, and write to communicate effectively in any situation in any discipline before high school.

-Buddinwriters Academy seeks to work with parent educators to impact students’ success.
+Buddinwriters Academy seeks to work with educators to impact students’ success.

 (1).
 Cultivate a habit of reading, thinking and writing in students

 (2).
 Increase students’ writing confidence in learning environments and on tests

 (3).
 Increase students’ readiness for college, career, and jobs upon graduation.

 (4).
 Increase the number of high performing students across borders.

 We partner with business and individual donors to provide educational resources and support to learning communities in disadvantaged settings.
 We also provide support to parent educators and to groups that support localized parent educators.

 Teach the process consistently across disciplines for two or more school years to experience outstanding effect size.